tarot-school/tarot-school.github.io/registration/index.md

 Follow these [Payment Guidelines](https://drive.google.com/file/d/1DLLXkG_MRtn7RwMuEQQ8c7cLECVhvSWl/view?usp=sharing) to pay.
 The registration to the summer school is confirmed after the payment is received and confirmed by the organizers.

-If you are not from an Italian institution, you can pay by bank transfer.
-Please, send an email to tarot2024@unibg.it to get details about bank transfer.
+If you have problems paying by following the above guidelines, please, send an email to tarot2024@unibg.it.

 Registration closes on the **3rd of June 2024**, or as soon as we reach the **maximum number of participants** which is around 50.
 Register as soon as possible to secure your seat!